- You are here: Home > Publications > Guidelines for Superconductivity News Forum (SNF) Authors

 The PPT format provides very convenient means to annotate slides.
 Due to the present format limitations, annotations should not contain mathematical symbols, expressions or equations.
 Greek symbols should be spelled out (“alpha” instead of a, etc.).
 Any slide presentation may be submitted either in PPT or PDF format.
 The PPT format is preferred.

 Presentations are acceptable in sections: R and ST. The applicable numerical code then becomes RP or STP.
 In the case an accepted presentation contains any confidential or copyrighted material (graphs, photos, tables, et.), it is the author’s responsibility to obtain the permission of the copyright owner.
-When that is not possible, the author should remove the copyrighted material and replace by the note “copyrighted material removed”.
+When that is not possible, the author should remove the copyrighted material and replace with the note “copyrighted material removed”.

 Papers, preprints, and presentations in Sections R and ST are assigned to the following topical categories: